 Other Clara Horwitz:

-There is a Clara Charlotte Horwitz in the International Genealogical Index for her baptism.
+There is a Clara Charlotte Horwitz in the International Genealogical Index with the date of her baptism.
 Her parents were Leopold Ludwig Horwitz (bef 1817-aft1843) and Pauline Bornemann (bef1817-aft1843).
 This Clara was born on September 12, 1834 and was baptized on September 29, 1834.
 At one point in time she was confused with our Clara.

-On June 9, 2011 the distinction was made between the Christian Clara Horwitz and the Jewish Clara Horwitz based on the marriage record of Sigmund and Clara found on that day.
+Researched and written by Richard Arthur Norton (1958- ) for Findagrave starting on September 10, 2003.
+Updated on June 9, 2011 with the distinction between the Christian Clara Horwitz and the Jewish Clara Horwitz based on the marriage record of Sigmund and Clara found on that day.
 At one time Clara Charlotte Horwitz was the prime candidate for our Clara before her marriage record was discovered.
 On July 7, 2011 Kevin Borland posited that Clara died in New York or aboard the ship that was taking them to the US.
 Her last born child was born in New York and he found her applying for naturalization.

 Aaron Horwitz (1797 - 1853)